vabuyia/Add-contact-form/README.md

-Portfolio: application deploy
+Portfolio: accessibility
--For the fourth projet in your portfolio website, you will: a).
-Use media queries to make sure that your website displays correctly on desktop screens.
+-For the sixth milestone of your portfolio website, you will: a). evaluate your website against accessibility best practices and implement any necessary changes to ensure that your website is accessible.

 Click [here](https://vabuyia.github.io/vabuya.github.io/) to go to my application deployment.

 Project Requirements
---Deploy your website using GitHub Pages.
+--Check all of the items listed in the article Easy Checks – A First Review of Web Accessibility.
---Check the online version of your portfolio and make sure that the page works properly.
+--Determine if your Portfolio needs any changes.
---Update the README of your repository to include a link to the online version.
+--Prepare a report listing all points that you have checked, and the result of your evaluation.

 Built With
 HTML